bevyengine/bevy-website/content/learn/contribute/helping-out/opening-pull-requests.md

 Most changes don't require much "process".
 If your change is relatively straightforward, just do the following:

 1. A community member (that's you!) creates one of the following:
-   * [GitHub Discussion]: An informal discussion with the community.
+   * [GitHub Discussions]: An informal discussion with the community.

       This is the place to start if you want to propose a feature or specific implementation.
    * [Issue](https://github.com/bevyengine/bevy/issues): A formal way for us to track a bug or feature.